algorithmiaio/dev-center/_pages/platform/account-profile.md

 permalink: /platform/account-profile/
 ---

-This guide will describe the information that's available on your account profile page within Algorithmia's browser UI.
+This page describes the information that's available on your account profile page within Algorithmia's browser UI.

 ## Accessing your account profile page